Find Your Travel Spark

 7. Institute of Contemporary Art

-Art dates are useful because they keep conversation moving without demanding constant brilliance.
+Culture dates are useful because they keep conversation moving without demanding constant brilliance.
 The ICA gives you visual material, waterfront energy nearby, and a good transition into drinks or dinner afterward.
 That makes it one of Boston’s better early-date structures.

 Culture is often at its most useful romantically when it removes pressure rather than adding it.
 The ICA does that well.